-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Governmental Activities - Property taxes and revenues, with the exception of PARTF Grant Funds, are expected to remain steady as compared to the current year.
-No further PARTF funds are anticipated for the current project in progress.
-Budgeted expenditures in the General Fund are expected to decrease significantly primarily due to the Town's obligation relating to the above noted PARTF project in the development of a city park being significantly lower as the project reaches completion during the fiscal year ending June 30, 2021.
+Governmental Activities - Property taxes and revenues are expected to remain steady as compared to the current year.
+No further PARTF funds are anticipated for the project that was completed in 2021.
+Budgeted expenditures in the General Fund are expected to decrease somewhat primarily due to the Town's obligation relating to the above noted PARTF project.